CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 ## Show EVPN VNIs

 Run the NCLU `net show bgp l2vpn evpn vni` command or the vtysh `show bgp l2vpn evpn vni` command to display the configured VNIs on a network device participating in BGP EVPN.
 This command is only relevant on a VTEP.
-If you have configured symmetric routing, this command displays the special layer 3 VNIs that are configured per tenant VRF.
+For symmetric routing, this command displays the special layer 3 VNIs for each tenant VRF.

 The following example from leaf01 shows three layer 2 VNIs (10, 20 and 30) as well as two layer 3 VNIs (4001, 4002).